ahadsyed2/CSC190-191-RUNTIME-TERRORS-MASTER/README.md

 <p align="center">Figure 7: Filter by dropdown</p>

  - **4. Car Posting page**
      - After users log in or sign up on the Carmony website, they gain access to a feature allowing them to create car listings by selecting the 'Create a Listing' button.
-This page requires users to complete all required fields and upload a car image before final submission (Figure 8).
+This page requires users to complete all required fields, upload a car image, and review all entered car information before final submission (Figure 8).

 <p align="center">
   <img src="images/posting.png" alt="diagram" width="450" height="300">